Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 VCFVariant Call Format.
 A file listing genetic variants compared with a reference genome.

 FASTQRaw sequencing reads and quality scores.
-Useful for reprocessing, but much heavier than a VCF or .genome bundle.
+Useful for reprocessing, but not part of the standard genome.computer delivery bundle.

 PGxPharmacogenomics: inherited variation that may affect medication metabolism, response, or safety.